syler11/MS2-Matching-Game/readme.md

 10. As a regular visitor, I want to send feedback of the game.

 #### Site owner
 11. As a site owner, I want to receive feedback from the users easily.
-12. As a site owner, I want to make sure that the website is flly responsive.
-13. As a site owner, I want to make sure that user don't use the backwards button if would navigate to a page which doesn't exist.
+12. As a site owner, I want to make sure that user don't use the backwards button if would navigate to a page which doesn't exist.
-114. As a site owner, I want to make sure that users can follow the page on social media.
+13. As a site owner, I want to make sure that users can follow the page on social media.
 ### Scope

 The project scope was outlined as followed: